Scrumpis/iwgc-circos/README.md

 # International Weed Genomics Consortium (IWGC) Genome Report Circos Plots
 ## About
 This repository documents the methods used to generate the Circos plots for many of the genome reports produced by the International Genomics Consortium (IWGC).
-This project aims to automate the generation of commonly used Circos tracks in genomics to reduce the barrier for entry for unfamaliar with Circos and to speed-up production for those experienced with Circos.
+This project aims to automate the generation of commonly used Circos tracks in genomics to reduce the barrier for entry for those unfamaliar with Circos and to speed-up production for those experienced with Circos.

 For additional information, the [Circos](https://circos.ca/) website offers very detailed tutorials for the generation of Circos plots and tracks beyond the scope of these standard genomics tracks.